 - Passive Sensor

-Each category is having the different types of sensor as follows.
+Each category is having different types of sensors as follows.

 1. Temperature Sensor

-There are several types of temperature sensor used.
+There are several types of temperature sensors used.

 - Resistance Temperature Detector (RTD)